- Approach to Compliance

 In consideration of the high risks involved in international transactions, BIC (USA) also communicates its strong anti-corruption policy by including an anti-corruption clause in its contracts concluded with third parties such as new business partners, contractors and agents outside the United States.

-Furthermore, BIC (USA) conducts anti-corruption screening of business partners selling outside the United States.
-The screening identifies high-risk business partners by assigning scores to anti-corruption, negative media information, political exposure and other high-risk factors.
+Furthermore, BIC (USA) conducts anti-corruption screening of any third parties with which BIC (USA) contracts for purposes of obtaining their products or services (including consultants, suppliers, service providers, or other intermediates), or any third parties which collaborate with BIC (USA) in providing their own products and services in the marketplace (including dealers, resellers, distributors, freight forwarders, or other intermediates) under a risk-based approach.
 We ask business partners identified as high risk in the screening process to complete a compliance questionnaire after viewing an anti-corruption video.
 This screening process is also applied to potential business partners.
 Before doing business, we confirm that there are no issues based on the screening.

 In addition, BIC (USA) monitors all screened business partners on an ongoing basis.
 Any new issues or risks that are identified are addressed immediately.